-In a deadline driven industry the need of each individual to be passionate and inspired is as much as the team needs to be innovative and dynamic to convert ideas into successful projects.
-You may prefer a close-knit family atmosphere of a small firm or you might get the thrill by energy of a large firm.
+In a deadline-driven industry, the need of each individual to be passionate and inspired is as much as the team needs to be innovative and dynamic to convert ideas into successful projects.
+You may prefer a close-knit family atmosphere of a small studio or you might get the thrill by the energy of a large studio.
 In most cases, working in a small firm will not prove to be monotonous but, challenging.
 Enthusiasts in small firms need to wear multiple hats, it means either you are a multi-tasker or are on the journey of becoming one.
-They are jack of all trades, and most probably master of none.
+They are a jack of all trades, and most probably the master of none.
 Picture this, you’re standing always under a spotlight, your failures are as easily recognized as your efforts.

 This might come a bit as a surprise against a stereotype of an intern architect getting stuck working on bathroom designs is more likely to occur in smaller firms.
 This is not true.
 In most cases at a smaller firm younger people are called for challenges they are not formally prepared for.
 Generally, small offices find themselves evolving and growing in residential projects, hospitality projects, etc. where the client drives the project as much as the team of architects.
 However, if you feel fearless in dipping your feet into conceptual designs the big studios provide you with the right opportunities and deal in public spaces, government projects, etc. This will ensure a multi-market experience as an individual.
 It seems safe to conclude the more reliable you prove to be, the more responsibility will be put on your table.